THE ARCTIC GROUP

 Ran Xia is a playwright, director, and interdisciplinary artist born and raised in Shanghai, China (aka soup dumpling dreamland).
 Her plays have been seen on stages around New York City, including Pomegrenade at IRT; Harmony at HERE Arts Center; De Profundis at Jewel Box Theatre & The Cell; Byron In Velvet Dance Shoes at The Wild Project; Tre Ex Machina at the Kraine (also published in Dionysian), [ai] (an adaptation of Ayn Rand's Anthem) at The Brick; North, They Lived In The Attic, Princess Anybody, etc, at Dixon Place.
-She is currently a Resident Director at the Tank, where she’s presented her audio documentary performance projects Echo & Siren, as well as Tao at Dark Fest 2018; she also recently directed the world premiere of Ben Gassman's Independent Study, and Ailís Ní Ríain's The Tallest Man in the World.
+She is currently a Resident Director at the Tank (recipient of the inaugural Artist of the Year award), where she’s presented her audio documentary performance projects Echo & Siren, as well as Tao at Dark Fest 2018; she also recently directed the world premiere of Ben Gassman's Independent Study, and Ailís Ní Ríain's The Tallest Man in the World.
 Ran is also a frequent collaborator of Exquisite Corpse Co.
 (Co author of The Enchanted Realm of Rene Magritte, audio/visual installation version of Echo at the Memory House on Governors Island); a current Resident Director at The Flea, and a Resident Artist at Access Theater.
 Assistant Directing credits include: The Great Leap (by Lauren Yee, Dir.
 Taibi Magar at the Atlantic Theater), Baby Fat: Act I (a Screeching Weasel punk rock musical, Dir.
 Michael Scholar Jr, at La Mama with Columbia Stages), Two Mile Hollow (by Leah Nanako Winkler, Dir.
 Morgan Gould at WP Theatre), Kaspar (by Elizabeth Swados and Erin Courtney, Dir.
 Sam Pinkleton at the Flea), and Refrigerated Dreams by Carrie Mae Weems, Nona Hendryx, Francesca Harper, and Niegel Smith at Joe's Pub.
 A staff critic at Theatre Is Easy and Exeunt. ranxia.info

 Florence LeBas is a New Zealand born Brooklyn-based director and costume designer.
 She has developed new work with The Wild Project, Exquisite Corpse Company, Dixon Place, and Ugly Rhino.
 She is a founding member of The Arctic Group an interdisciplinary performing arts collective.
 She has also worked with The Bushwick Starr, En Garde Arts, Irondale Ensemble Project and Northwest Children's Theater and School.
 Florence is a graduate of Whitman College where she received a BA in Theatre.
 She currently works as the Program Administrator/ Office Coordinator for the SAG-AFTRA Foundation. www.florencelebas.com